cine, Lessons Learned

 A sample from the first longer form content I ever shot with the BMD MCC and a Pentax A110 50mm lens – and grading it and matching shots in DaVinci Resolve.

 Some test footage I use to practice on my grading and testing out new stuff to audition for my default look nodes.
 I keep coming back to this clip to test if I can make it more interesting, to see if I can level up with the new stuff I’ve recently learned.
 BMD MCC, Pentax A110 70mm f2.8, Tiffen ND6, Kood +2 diopter.
 4K upsampled.
-Some sort of ambience or music added by AI for funsies.
+Some sort of ambience or music added by AI.
 In this clip I’m using the native Halation FX.

 UPDATE: Using an alternative Halation power grade from Joo.Works (for ACES, although they work just fine in DWG/Intermediate, within or without an ACES CST sandwich).
 I like the way Joo.Woorks’ Halation looks more “real” than the native DaVinci Resolve in FLC or the Halation stand-alone FX.
 Also added a bit of S&S MTF simulation, Film Look Creator (FLC), and 2499.
 Compare this Halation effect to the clip above to decide which version of Halation you like better.